zaborowska/documentation/Geant_in_FCCSW.md

 In order to be able to preserve the association between the MCParticle and Particle in EDM, the association is created while the event is translated from EDM to G4Event.
 A handle to MCParticle and associated Particle (at that time empty) is stored in ParticleInformation (GeantSim/GeantGeneral/GeantGeneral/ParticleInformation.h).
 It is an object that Geant allows to be created for each g4particle object.
 At the end of tracking, the information about the simulated particle (momentum, vertex position) is saved in the (EDM) Particle using the handle from ParticleInformation.

-The user actions are the last (and optional) element of G4RunManager initialization.
+The user actions are the last (and optional) element of G4RunManager initialisation.

 ### 3.5.
 Event Processing